aliftareq/Quiz-Ace-projects-Repository/README.md

 # Quiz-Ace projects Repository

-An Quiz platform for Practice and develop skills at extremely affordable subscript fee.
+A Quiz platform for Practice and develop tech skills at an extremely affordable subscription fee.

 ***
 What was done in this project: